Luminosity distance and extinction by submicrometer-sized grains: The dust model including submicrometer-sized grains

-Micrometre sized grains absorb a fraction of the interstellar radiation field, ISRF$^{29}$.
-Because these grains are large, they are cold and will emit at long wavelengths.
-Originally very cold (10 K) dust emission was detected in our Galaxy towards high density regions$^{30}$ and in non-active galaxies$^{31}$.
-Such cold dust was confirmed with ISO$^{32,33}$, and more recently, observed excess emission at 0.5\,mm with Herschel that cannot be explained by a single modified black-body temperature component$^{34-36}$; these results were confirmed with ALMA$^{37}$ and LABOCA$^{38}$ at even longer wavelengths.
+micrometer-sized grains absorb a fraction of the interstellar radiation field, ISRF \citep{29}.
+Because these grains are large, they are cold and emit at long wavelengths.
+Originally very cold (10\,K) dust emission was detected in our Galaxy towards high-density regions \citep{30} and in non-active galaxies \citep{31}.
+Such cold dust was confirmed by ISO \citep{32,33}.
+More recently, excess emission at 0.5\,mm observed by Herschel cannot be explained by a single modified black-body temperature component \citep{34, 35,36}; these results were confirmed with ALMA \citep{37} and LABOCA \citep{38} at even longer wavelengths.